top of page

 2018

-To help reach our goal of becoming a North State with no more homeless pets, Haven's Kitten Nursery was built allowing us to care for unweaned kittens and queens with litters around the clock.
+To help reach our goal of becoming a North State with no more homeless pets, Haven's Kitten Nursery was built allowing us to care for unweaned kittens and mothers with litters around the clock.
+Haven is among only 1% of all shelters that have a Kitten Nursery.
 This new building includes an adult cat isolation ward and a separate room for cats and dogs being treated for ringworm.

 bottom of page